Nunn-Lab/2026_DNA_shield_honors_thesis/README.md

 The following files will allow you to recreate the figures from this project.
 Word Shortcuts / Abbreviations Phytoplankton = Thalassiosira pseudonana (T. pseudonana) Bacteria: Colwellia psychrerythraea (Cp34H) Limelight Files: Cp34H
+*See the GitHub Repository File Key for further descriptions of files present in this github folder*